barn-advisor/testgame/README.md

-# my barely working game
+# testgame

+a little something to test my Python skills

 i think i made this at 3 am at first, now it's become this

-titties

 ## files